seabass617/Ecosystem-Project-1-Goldfish/README.md

-# Ecosystem Project 1: Golfish
+# Ecosystem Project 1: Goldfish

 This is my first project from reading through "The Nature of Code".
 This project is focused on modeling vectors and manipulating the location of an object using the acceleration vector.